digilogistika/efti-gate-fork/utils/README.md

+# Utils

-contains postman collections used for efti project
+This section contains postman collections to help for functional testing.